|Title||Lord of Runestone|

 |Played by||Rupert Vansittart|

-Lord Yohn Royce, better known as Bronze Yohn, is Lord of Runestone and head of House Royce.
+Yohn Royce, known as Bronze Yohn, is the Lord of Runestone and head of the senior branch of House Royce.
 He is sworn to House Arryn.
-He has three sons, Andar, Robar and Waymar Royce, all knights, and a daughter, Ysilla.
+He has three sons, Ser Andar, Ser Robar, and Ser Waymar, and also a daughter, Ysilla.
 In the television adaptation Game of Thrones he is portrayed by Rupert Vansittart.

 - See also: Images of Yohn Royce

-His face is lined and he has grey hair, slate-grey eyes and very bushy eyebrows.
-He is tall and has large, gnarled hands, with a booming voice to match.
+Yohn's face is lined and he has grey hair, slate-grey eyes and very bushy eyebrows.
+He is as tall as Sandor Clegane and has large, gnarled hands, with a booming voice to match.
 He has a set of bronze armor, thousands of years old that is inscribed with runes that ward him from harm.

-Lord Yohn is a tourney knight, who took part in the Tourney at Harrenhal, where he was defeated by Prince Rhaegar Targaryen, and in the Tourney at Lannisport, where he was defeated by Ser Jorah Mormont.
-He defeated Thoros of Myr in the melee at the Tourney for Prince Joffrey's 12th Name Day with a common mace after the fire of Thoros' sword had guttered out.
+Lord Yohn is a tourney knight, who took part in the tourney at Harrenhal, where he was defeated by Prince Rhaegar Targaryen, and in the tourney at Lannisport, where he was defeated by Ser Jorah Mormont.
+He defeated Thoros of Myr in the melee at the tourney on Prince Joffrey's name day with a common mace after the fire of Thoros's sword had guttered out.

-Lord Royce escorted his youngest son north, when Waymar joined the Night's Watch in 296 AC.
-They stayed in Winterfell on their way, where Yohn participated in hunts and practice sparring with Eddard Stark and Rodrik Cassel, defeating them both in the latter.
+Lord Royce escorted his youngest son north, when Ser Waymar joined the Night's Watch in 296 AC.
+They stayed in Winterfell on their way, where Yohn participated in hunts and practice sparring with Lord Eddard Stark and Ser Rodrik Cassel, defeating them both in the latter.

 A Game of Thrones

 A Storm of Swords

-Yohn is mentioned as a suitor of Lysa Tully by Ser Kevan Lannister.
+Yohn is mentioned as a suitor of Lady Lysa Arryn by Ser Kevan Lannister.
 According to Lysa herself, Yohn is pressuring her into participating in the War of the Five Kings, presumably in defense of Riverrun against the Lannister forces.